 Here are the scripts I use to connect to a machine via slurm and have the ports configured so I call access the notebook via http://localhost:8889 where the code is executing on a GPU in a cluster.

 cluster.head.node The DNS address of your clusters entry machine.
-Where you can submit jobs.
+This should be a machine where you can submit jobs.
+Also, this guide will use the port number

-I have my laptop configured to forward ports automatically so I just need to type “ssh cluster.head.node” To have this setup you need to modify your local ssh config as follows:
+You can configure your laptop to forward ports automatically so you can just type “ssh cluster.head.node” To have this setup you need to modify your local ssh config as follows:

 ==~/.ssh/config======== Host cluster.head.node User username LocalForward 8889 127.0.0.1:8889 ====================